openAMRobot/.github/profile/README.md

 ![Mobile robot general view](https://github.com/openAMRobot/OpenAMR/blob/main/docs/hardware/pictures/AMR_SME_logistics.jpg)

-## 🧙 Get involved

-Join us in advancing robotics technology!
-We're based at the Mechatronics Lab of the BHT University in Berlin and are eager to grow this project with contributions from like-minded individuals.
-Dive into our documentation, ask questions, and help us make this technology accessible to everyone.
-Together, we can transform automation and robotics for small and medium enterprises worldwide.

-Feel free to explore, contribute, and innovate!

-This repository is maintained by the OpenAMRobot team.

-Current maintainers:
-- [Mobius-Line](https://github.com/Mobius-Line) — scope: ROS 2 stack, simulation, bringup

 ### Support Our Project
 Help us bring innovative AI & robotics project to the next level!